Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Introduction

-In this paper, we propose a new approach by addressing the above limitations.
-First, we design a data-dependent method to find the threshold $\theta$ by looking into the data distribution (with DP guarantee), without the need to estimate a fixed percentile.
-Second, we identify that the reason for the conflict between the threshold $\theta$ and the small $\epsilon$ is that the existing method only considers the bias error due to truncation, and ignores the noise error of DP.
-To address this conflict, we propose an algorithm built upon the differentially private exponential mechanism (EM~\cite{focs:mcsherry07}) by considering both errors simultaneously.
-The new algorithm is able to select an appropriate $\theta$ with minimal overall errors.
-Third, we propose a new hierarchical algorithm to get accurate results.
-Specifically, we design an on-line consistency algorithm to enforce the consistency over the noisy estimates on the hierarchy to provide better utility.
-In addition, we observe that the estimates in the lower levels of the hierarchy tend to be overwhelmed by the noise, leading to a low signal-noise ratio.
-Thus, we further extend the algorithm to prune the lower-level nodes based on optimization criteria.
-Our new hierarchical algorithm is also able to handle infinite streams.
+In this paper, we propose a new approach by addressing the above-mentioned three limitations.
+Instead of using a fixed percentile, we design a data-dependent method to find the threshold $\theta$ that considers the overall data distribution.
+Our goal is to minimize the overall error due to bias and DP noise simultaneously.
+Given $\theta$, we then propose a new hierarchical algorithm to obtain accurate results.
+One major contribution is a novel online algorithm to enforce consistency over the noisy estimates {(i.e., to make sure the number on any node equal the sum of its children's, which is violated if independently sampled noise is added to the hierarchy)} on the hierarchy to provide better utility.
+While there exists consistency methods that work on the noisy hierarchies, our observation is that we can pre-compute all the noise, and then make the noise consistent first.
+As the true values are naturally consistent, we can then add the consistent noise to the true values in an online manner and thus achieves{achieve} an online consistency algorithm.
+We prove the algorithm achieves minimum squared error and also satisfies DP.
+Another contribution is that , we observe that the estimates in the lower levels of the hierarchy tend to be overwhelmed by the noise, leading to a low signal-noise ratio.
+Thus, we further extend the algorithm to prune the lower-level nodes based on an optimization criteria.{ we further extend the algorithm to prune the lower-level nodes based on an optimization criterion, based on the observation that the estimates in the lower levels of the hierarchy tend to be overwhelmed by the noise, leading to a low signal-noise ratio.} Our new hierarchical algorithm is also able to handle infinite streams.

-We generalize the procedure of the above algorithms into a new framework for streaming data publication.
-It consists of three components: a Threshold optimizer, a Perturber, and a Smoother.
+Next, we generalize the above-mentioned algorithms into a new framework for streaming data publication.
+It consists of three components: a {\it Threshold optimizer}, a {\it Perturber}, and a {\it Smoother}.
 The threshold optimizer consumes a portion of the input stream, and finds a threshold $\theta$.
-It then truncates any incoming value by $\theta$ and sends them to the perturber.
+It then truncates any incoming value{all incoming values} by $\theta$ and sends them to the perturber.
 The perturber adds noise to each incoming element of the stream, and releases noisy counts to the smoother.
 Finally, the smoother performs further post-processing on the noisy counts and outputs the final stream.
-Integrate with the new algorithms described above, we call our solution \method.
+Together with the new algorithms described above, we call our solution {\it \method}.